| Have feature story? Email us! In

 would make the Marx action figures we have grown to love and

+hunt for today.
 The first versions of GI Joes were painted head variations.

 They were sold with 4 hair colors, blonde, black, red, and